tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 .. seealso::
    In this case, we only considered the influence of a gravitational point-mass attraction.
    To setup a more complex simulation, have a look at :ref:`acceleration_models_setup`.
-   To see the full list of available acceleration models, see :ref:`available_acceleration_models` or the `API documentation on accelerations <https://py.api.tudat.space/en/latest/acceleration.html>`_.
+   To see the full list of available acceleration models, see :ref:`available_acceleration_models` or the :doc:`API documentation on accelerations <acceleration>`.

 Define the initial state
 ^^^^^^^^^^^^^^^^^^^^^^^^

 We would like to simulate our satellite in an elliptical orbit around the Earth.
 For the numerical propagation of the translational motion, we need to define the initial state of our satellite in Cartesian elements.
-Conveniently, TudatPy has an `element_conversion <https://py.api.tudat.space/en/latest/element_conversion.html>`_ module, which provides a function to convert Keplerian elements to Cartesian elements, :func:`~tudatpy.astro.element_conversion.keplerian_to_cartesian_elementwise`.
+Conveniently, TudatPy has an :doc:`element_conversion` module, which provides a function to convert Keplerian elements to Cartesian elements, :func:`~tudatpy.astro.element_conversion.keplerian_to_cartesian_elementwise`.
 In order to convert from Keplerian to Cartesian elements, we also need to know the gravitational parameter of the Earth, which we can simply extract from the environment we created previously:

 .. code-block:: python